 You can make the same salad with the same quality ingredients at home in about 20 minutes for $3.12 — a 284 percent savings.
 You won’t get the casual theme restaurant ambiance at home, but if that’s what you’re going for, play a mix of ’80s and ’90s soft rock in the background and make your teenage children wait on you.

 If a restaurant sells $1 or $2 worth of shellfish or chicken in two separate starters, for example, the appetizer with the shellfish will cost more, even though the kitchen paid the same for the raw ingredients used in both, Forbes reported.
-Shrimp cocktail at a place like Red Lobster costs $8.99.
-That's over 450 percent more expensive than making it at home for $1.61.
+A shrimp cocktail at a place like Red Lobster costs $10.49.
+That’s almost 10 times more expensive than making it at home for $1.61.

 Side dishes turn as much profit for restaurants as anything else.
 If you see a side of steamed broccoli, rice pilaf, spinach or mashed potatoes on a menu, those foods are part of one or several other dishes on the menu.
 Since these items are already on hand for use in other dishes, offering them as side dishes is just another way to use existing stock.

-Restaurants like Ruby Tuesday charge around $2.69 for an 8-oz. scoop of mashed potatoes.
-You can make 5 lbs. of homemade mashed potatoes for around $4.64.
+Restaurants like Ruby Tuesday charge around $2.69 for an 8-ounce scoop of mashed potatoes.
+You can make 5 pounds of homemade mashed potatoes for around $4.64.
 At 46 cents per serving at home, it costs nearly 485 percent more in a restaurant.

 Professional kitchens exemplify economy of waste.
 Vegetable scraps, meat trimmings and just about anything clean but non-servable gets repurposed.
 About half of the vegetables used to make large vats of stock come from the prep cooks’ daily collection of usable trim, so the stock used in most soup bases costs practically nothing, other than the labor used to create them.
 If a restaurant makes chicken stock, they simply roast the bones left over from breaking down chickens and add them to vegetable stock.

-An 8-oz. bowl of French onion soup, for example, costs about $5.50 at a casual restaurant.
-At home, you can make eight servings of Julia Child's renowned French onion soup — croutons and Gruyere cheese included — for about $22, or $2.75 per bowl, which is 100 percent cheaper than its restaurant counterpart.
+An 8-ounce bowl of French onion soup, for example, costs about $5.50 at a casual restaurant.
+At home, you can make eight servings of Julia Child’s renowned French onion soup — Gruyere cheese included — for about $22, or $2.75 per bowl, which is 100 percent cheaper than its restaurant counterpart.

-Most restaurants allow you to bring your own bottle of wine for a corkage fee, which usually ranges between $20 and $40.
+Most restaurants allow you to bring your own bottle of wine for a corkage fee, which usually ranges from $20 to $40.
 Corkage fees save you money, but only when you bring an expensive bottle.
 For example, if you bring an $80 California Bordeaux blend that the restaurant sells for $200, a $20 corkage fee proves economical.